lightsec/ArduinoNist800-108/README.md

 To use this libray, two operations have to be done:
 * Download this repository in your [Arduino Libraries Directory](http://arduino.cc/en/Guide/Libraries) e.g. `<arduino installation directory>\libraries`.
 * Download the [Cryptosuite Library](https://github.com/dventura3/Cryptosuite) in the Arduino Library Directory.
-(NB: The Cryptosuite Library was modified respect original version).
+(NB: The Cryptosuite Library was modified respect to the original version).

 Inside the file Nist.h there are 3 constants:
 * #define DEBUG 0 => to print in the serial monitor verbose information;
 * #define MEMORY_TEST 0 => to know how much free memory is available at starting and ending execution of NIST-KDF function;
 * #define TIMING_TEST 0 => to know how much time was spent to execute NIST-KDF function.

-To enable this information, it's necessary to set to "1" one o more of these constants.
+For enabling this information, it's necessary to set to "1" the value of one o more of these constants.

 ##How Testing The Library?